MediaPreneur/lvwrence.github.io/_posts/2016-5-21-scaling-jarvis-from-five-to-five-thousand-users-in-forty-eight-hours.md

 **Hours 0-12**
 I woke up in the middle of the night and checked Product Hunt and we were right there, trending on the front page.
 People were actually trying Jarvis out.
 I checked the Heroku logs.
-Holy shit, logs were scrolling down the screen like in the Matrix.
+Holy shit.
+Logs were scrolling like the Matrix.
 All was well and good, until we stopped responding to messages.
-Ruh roh.
 I checked the logs again.
-500s all over the place.
-Jarvis was down.
+We were 500'ing all over the place.
 Someone sent some weird unicode that we didn't decode properly.
-Fuck fuck fuck.
 I woke Daniel up and he got to debugging the issue while I messaged all our new users to tell them that we were having issues and could they please hold on for a second.
 15 minutes later, he pushed a fix.
 Thank god.
 We could rest